eye-division/jennyblyth/_gallery/chloe-fremantle.md

   and her immediate environment.

-  **Back To Abstract at CBG**

-  December 2023

-  A selection of paintings from *Light Seeking Light 2022* curated by Jenny Blyth for the Royal Watercolour Society, London WC2.
-Beautiful summer paintings that reference colourfield, surrealism and abstraction.
-Chloe Fremantle is a member of the Royal Watercolour Society and has been painting and exhibiting internationally for forty years with work in international Collections.
-She has lived in New York and Italy and now splits her studio time between London and the Alpes Maritime on the Cote d'Azur.
-Chloe has a terrific palette, capturing the light and joy of the Mediterranean and her paintings impart surprisingly a wonderful calm that comes from a natural union that she achieves in her compositions.
+  **Chloe Fremantle : Back To Abstract : December 2023**                                Carey Blyth Gallery, Oxford

+  A selection of paintings from *Light Seeking Light 2022* .

-  ##### **Chloe Fremantle & Peter Blegvad**
+  **Chloe Fremantle & Peter Blegvad : Light Seeking Light : Nov 2022** curated

-  ##### **'Light Seeking Light' November 2022** curated by Jenny Blyth
+  by Jenny Blyth at Royal Watercolour Society Galleries, London.

-  ##### **Royal Watercolour Society Galleries**

-  ##### **London WC2**

-  ##### **​**

   ***'Colour and I are one.
 I am a painter’ Paul Klee***